 Xīn Nián Kuài Lè! 新年快乐 Happy Chinese New Year!

-Join us in 2020 as we welcome the Year of the Rat during our Chinese New Year celebrations right here in the heart of Liverpool’s Chinatown.
+Join us in 2021 as we welcome the Year of the Ox during our online Chinese New Year celebrations.

 Don’t forget to follow the conversation with #CNYLiverpool and sign up to our cultural enewsletter here.